stromtutorial/stromtutorial.github.io/steps/step-10/02-test-likelihood.md

 {% if OS == "linux" %}
 [//]: ################################### LINUX #########################################
 Create a file containing the text below and name it {% indexfile rbcLjc.tre %}.
-This file does not need to be in your project, so you can use any text editor to create it (e.g. TextEditor, nano, vi, etc.).
 {% elsif OS == "mac" %}
 [//]: #################################### MAC ##########################################
 Create a file containing the text below and name it {% indexfile rbcLjc.tre %}.
 This file does not need to be in your project, so you can use any text editor to create it (e.g. [BBEdit](https://www.barebones.com/products/bbedit/)).